-Failure Modes and Effects Analysis on Electrical Interlock System = 20 pts.
+Failure Modes and Effects Analysis on Steering System = 20 pts.

-A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor electrical interlocks subsystem.
-This should include all of the various interlocks that are required for the operator to start the tractor, such as the seat switch for example.
+A system level Failure Modes and Effects Analysis (FMEA) should be conducted on the tractor steering subsystem.
+This should include all of components from the operator steering interface to the components that actuate the steering.